 "I think of therapy as a partner in the recovery process," says Lori, a 35-year-old secretary at a small college in Pennsylvania.
 "I used to feel that, as much as I tried, nothing would change.
 Now, when intense feelings come up, instead of reacting to them spontaneously and being devastated and discouraged, I take a step back and feel there's hope."

-The form of therapy that worked so well for Mark and Lori — and for countless others with ADD — is called cognitive-behavioral therapy.
+The form of therapy that worked so well for Mark and Lori — and for countless others with ADHD — is called cognitive-behavioral therapy.
 CBT was developed 40 years ago, and since then it has proven highly effective in treating anxiety and depression.
-But only within the last decade has it been used for ADD.
+But only within the last decade has it been used for ADHD.

-There's no evidence that CBT can replace drug therapy for ADD, or even permit lower dosages.
-But research suggests that it works better for ADD than do other forms of therapy.
-One recent study, from Boston's Massachusetts General Hospital, found that a combination of drug therapy and CBT was more effective at controlling ADD symptoms than was drug therapy alone.
+There's no evidence that CBT can replace drug therapy for ADHD, or even permit lower dosages.
+But research suggests that it works better for ADHD than do other forms of therapy.
+One recent study, from Boston's Massachusetts General Hospital, found that a combination of drug therapy and CBT was more effective at controlling ADHD symptoms than was drug therapy alone.

 "CBT picks up where medication leaves off," says Steven A. Safren, Ph.D., leader of the study and assistant professor of psychology at Harvard University.
 "Even after optimal treatment with medication, most adults have residual symptoms, and this treatment appears to make them better."